Liverpool Hope University: Reputation and rankings

 For many years the university did not take part in university league tables.
-Upon entering for the first time in 2015 (for the 2016 editions), the university increased its positions, notably in the Guardian league table (which excludes research metrics).
+Upon entering for the first time in 2015 (for the 2016 edition), the university increased its positions, notably in the Guardian league table (which excludes research metrics).
 In the 2018 table announced in May 2017, the university outperformed its more prestigious neighbour the University of Liverpool for the first time, a fact used by the student news site The Tab in a 2018 April Fool's Day hoax that the University of Liverpool would lose its Russell Group status.

 Teaching Excellence Framework

 In June 2017 the university was awarded Gold by the UK Government's Office for Students in its Teaching Excellence Framework.
-It was one of two universities in the Liverpool metro area (the other being Edge Hill) to achieve this rating.
+It was one of two universities in the Liverpool metropolitan area (the other being Edge Hill) to achieve this rating.
 The university (alongside Coventry and Nottingham Trent) was named by the Guardian as one of the "excellent modern universities" who had been "rewarded with gold ratings, while some Russell Group institutions had to suffer the indignity of being awarded bronze".
 In the 2023 TEF assessment, the university's award was revised to "silver".